-King's students are also eligible to apply for government funding assistance which may take the form of repayable federal and provincial/territorial loans, non-repayable grants, or a combination of both.
+King's students are also eligible to apply for government funding which may take the form of repayable federal and provincial/territorial loans, non-repayable grants, or a combination of both.
+In addition, government funding for students with permanent disabilities may also be available.